LaunchCodeEducation/web-fundamentals/assignments/build-a-blog/README.md

 You can read more about complex routing in the [`webapp2` documentation][complex-routing].

-Once you have set up this new dynamic route, and the corresponding handler and `get` method, you are ready to do simple test.
+Once you have set up this new dynamic route, and the corresponding handler and `get` method, you are ready to do a simple test.
 In the `get` method, simply print the value of the `id` parameter to the response.
-No need to use a template, or even any HTML.
+No need to use a template, or even any HTML (just `self.response.write()`).
 Test it out in your browser.
 You should see something like this:

 ![simple route test](route-test.png)